jigx-com/jigx-docs/docs/Building Apps with Jigx/Data.md

 ## Entities

 Entities refer to tables in data providers or datasources where data is saved, created, updated, read, and deleted.
-[Actions](./UI/Actions.md) provide the ability to execute the CRUD methods, sync data, and refresh data on individual rows ([execute-entity]()) or multiple rows ([execute-entities]()).
+[Actions](./UI/Actions.md) provide the ability to execute the CRUD methods, sync data, and refresh data on individual rows [execute-entity](https://docs.jigx.com/examples/execute-entity) or multiple rows [execute-entities](https://docs.jigx.com/examples/execute-entities).